joe-plumb/mdw-azure-terraform/README.md

 ### Deploy the infrastructure

-You can now deploy the development infrastructure from the DevOps pipeline
+You can now deploy the development infrastructure from the DevOps pipeline.

 1. Open the `terraform-plan` pipeline and manually trigger the pipeline, selecting `dev` as the parameter.
-This will deploy the infrastructure for your dev environment.
+This will deploy the infrastructure for your dev environment. _NB: when you run these pipeline the first time, you will be prompted for permission for the pipeline to access Azure DevOps resources (i.e. the Service Connection).
+View and enable these permissions to start the job._
 1. To deploy the test environment, manually trigger the `terraform-status-check` pipeline, selecting `test` as the parameter.
 This initializes the terraform state file in the remote storage.
 After this has run, open the `terraform-plan` pipeline and manually trigger the pipeline, selecting `test` as the parameter.
 This will deploy the test environment.

 ### Final config and setup

 There are two additional steps you need to complete to finish the environment setup:

 1. _Link the development Synapse workspace with your DevOps repo_.
-As per [Synapse DevOps best practice](https://docs.microsoft.com/en-us/azure/synapse-analytics/cicd/source-control#best-practices-for-git-integration), you should only integrate your development workspace with your git repo.
-[Follow these instructions in the docs](https://docs.microsoft.com/en-us/azure/synapse-analytics/cicd/source-control#connect-with-azure-devops-git) to link your repo to the Synapse workspace.
+As per [Synapse DevOps best practice](https://docs.microsoft.com/azure/synapse-analytics/cicd/source-control#best-practices-for-git-integration), you should only integrate your development workspace with your git repo.
+[Follow these instructions in the docs](https://docs.microsoft.com/azure/synapse-analytics/cicd/source-control#connect-with-azure-devops-git) to link your repo to the Synapse workspace.
 1. _Update the CD pipeline for Synapse artefacts with the name of the dev workspace_.
 As discussed earlier in this README, the Synapse CD template needs to reference the development workspace name in the artefacts as part of the deployment process.
     1. Navigate to your development resource group and note the synapse workspace name.
     1. Create a new branch on your local version of the repo and add the dev workspace name to line 21 of the `synapse-cd.yml` file.